Happyrobot33/PhysboneConstraints/README.md

 ## How to Install:

-You can add PhysboneConstraints directly via VCC, [Releases](vcc://vpm/addRepo?url=https://www.matthewherber.com/PhysboneConstraints/index.json)<br>
+You can add PhysboneConstraints directly via VCC, by pressing [here!](https://www.matthewherber.com/PhysboneConstraints/).
-Or from [here!](https://www.matthewherber.com/PhysboneConstraints/) if the first link fails.

 Not using VCC or having troubles?
 You can also grab the packages from [Releases](https://github.com/Happyrobot33/PhysboneConstraints/releases)!<br>